Timeline of the Yemeni revolution (January – 27 February 2012): 25 February

 Hadi took the constitutional oath of office as Yemen's president.
 In a speech, he vowed to address the problems of internal displacement and rampant poverty in Yemen.

 27 February

-President Hadi was formally inaugurated in a ceremony in Sana'a.
+President Hadi was formally inaugurated in a ceremony in Sanaa.
 Saleh, the former president, accompanied Hadi and handed him a folded flag of Yemen as a symbol of the passage of power.
 Saleh said he would remain as head of the General People's Congress, Yemen's ruling party, and a number of activists demonstrated outside Hadi's residence calling for a restructuring of the military to remove Saleh's loyalists and relatives from positions of power.
 The Joint Meeting Parties boycotted the ceremony, calling Hadi's election a "heresy".
 Meanwhile, the Associated Press reported that Saleh and his family were preparing to go into exile in Ethiopia.